 Get this when you book through us:

-A welcome gift, two bottles of water and late check-out till 2pm
+A Sweet & Savoury welcome amenity, two bottles of water and late check-out till 2pm

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Double rooms from £209.00, including tax at 20 per cent.

 Rates do not include the hotel’s à la carte breakfast.

 Keep an eye on the Sounds Studio to catch artists laying down tracks or podcasts being recorded.
 If you’re staying in the Junior Suite and above, you can have a Peloton exercise bike brought to your room on request and arrange a personal pick-up from the Eurostar terminal.

 Sounds Studio, gym, lobby lounge, library and free WiFi throughout.
 In rooms: flatscreen TV, Bang & Olufsen Bluetooth speaker, Craig Green-designed bathrobes, minibar and sustainable Davines bath products.
 Guests staying in the King of Kings category or higher get special extras: a Stutterheim raincoat to use during their stay, free trainer-cleaning service and a larger minibar.
 The King’s Terrace rooms have an outdoor bath tub, and the Suite Terraces have a roomy, furnished outdoor space for socialising or dining.